 It was a beautiful day for our lap of city.
 We rugged up and settled into our seats up top.
 Rather than going into the city we parked in nearby Sandy Bay and hopped on the bus there.
 Between November and April buses return to each stop every hour.
 During winter the wait between buses is an hour and a half.

 The first thing we liked about this activity was that someone else was doing the driving.
-It was a nice change not to be worrying about navigating through a new city or looking out for brown tourist signs.
+It was a nice change to not worry about navigating through a new city or looking out for brown tourist signs.

-From where we hopped on, the next two stops are the Cascade Brewery and the Female Factory.
+From where we hopped on, the first two stops are the Cascade Brewery and the Female Factory.
 I make a mental note of the brewery, Australia’s oldest, to be a return location.
 The harshly named Female Factory was the prison for convict women and children.
-It’s a must visit if you are tracing the state’s convict history.
+It’s a must visit if you are tracing the state’s convict past.

-As the bus winds its way around the city you hear information about each stop and also Hobart’s history.
+As the bus winds its way around the city in the shadow of Mount Wellington you hear information about each stop and also Hobart’s history.
 It surprised me to learn Hobart was the first city in the southern Hemisphere to have an electrified tram network.
 Who knew?

 The trams were also double-deckers, but they kept toppling over.
 In the end they cut the tippy trams in half and re-modeled them to be normal height.
 The trams stopped running in Tasmania in the late 1960’s.